businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/pestle.md

 3.  **Conduct PESTLE Analysis:**

-    Follow these steps to conduct a PESTLE analysis of your company's industry:
+    Follow these steps to conduct a PESTLE analysis of your company's industries:

     *   **Identify relevant factors:** Based on the industry reports and your understanding of the company, identify the key PESTLE factors that are likely to impact the industry.
     *   **Analyze the impact:** Evaluate the potential impact of each factor on the industry, considering both positive and negative effects.